OpenDSA/OpenDSA/RST/en/RecurTutor/RecIntro.rst

 attempted.
 In general, a recursive algorithm must have two parts:

-#. the :term:`base case`, which handles a simple input that can be
+#.
+The :term:`base case`, which handles a simple input that can be
    solved without resorting to a recursive call, and

-#. the recursive part which contains one or more recursive calls to the
+#.
+The recursive part which contains one or more recursive calls to the
    algorithm.
    In every recursive call, the parameters must be in some sense "closer" to the base case than those of the original call.